 Research has told us the 20-30 age group will start travelling first due to more immunity and mild symptoms so there is no fear.
 It is predicted they take low-cost airlines that are starting up.
 Families and couples under 60 are also keen to travel and Operators have confirmed lots of family bookings.
-Over 60's market, there are also bookings for last quarter of 2020 and into 21.
-Cruise has been popular.
+Luxury market remains mostly unaffected and there will be in a stronger financial position to travel.

 The latest update to the Government's Social Impacts survey has been produced.
 The key findings are that:

-Finland's USP's are wide open spaces, nature and clean water, air, northern lights, wildlife, safe country to travel, close proximity to UK, and sustainability.
+Finland's USP's are wide open spaces, nature and clean water, air, northern lights, wildlife, safe country to travel, close proximity to UK, sustainable, unique accommodation

 Iso-Britannia ja Irlanti